QubesOS/qubes-doc/project-security/verifying-signatures.md

 Instead, what matters is that *all* the characters are present in *exactly* the same order.
 If even one character is different, the fingerprints do not match.
-Even if two fingerprints have all the same characters, if any of those characters are in a different order, sequence or position, then the fingerprints do not match.
+Even if two fingerprints have all the same characters, if any of those characters are in a different order, sequence, or position, then the fingerprints do not match.

-Note: You may sometimes see the entire fingerprint prefixed with `0x`, as in:
+You may also sometimes see the entire fingerprint prefixed with `0x`, as in:

 ```
 0x427F11FD0FAA4B080123F01CDDFA1A3E36879494